Critical Path Method

 Created in the 1950s, the Critical Path Method helps planners anticipate and monitor the essential activities of a project.
 This not only helps you set realistic schedules, but also identifies which steps should be accelerated to meet deadlines.

 Identify all activities in your project’s plan.
 List the earliest start date and estimated amount of time to complete that activity.
+Plot these essentials on a large canvas, like a Post-it® Dry Erase Surface.

 Next, determine the sequence of the activities.
 Note which activities cannot be started until certain other preceding activities have been completed.